 Swing arm: This design from Tom Gourmand is made of wood of approximate 1”.
 It allows movements to hold the tablet.
 The simple ball and socket joint movement is very easy for movements, but it is a bit costly.
 There are other designs too with the built-in charging cable, but it is much better if there is an alternative to the screwing of the arm to the wall.

 Swivel arm: A very little Diy has been used over here.
 Designed by roey leon, it has the independence to be moved to a variety of positions.
 The design is very simple which has an iPad mount fixed to an old drafting table lighting fixture which is fixed to the wall.
 Designs are okay, but if there is an old lighting fixture in my house then I would go for it, but buying a new one will surely be costly.
 And moreover, the iPad mount will be new which will not look good with the old fixture.
 And I would go far an alternative rather than making holes in the wall.

 Headboard Boom: This design was developed from eHandyMan.
 It extends over the headboard and slants down.
 All the fixtures are tightly made so there are minimum chances for the device to fall down.
 It is 100% DIY based and no extra tablet mount is required and it is the least costly among all the designs.
 It is completely made of wood.

-Hybrid: Now this is a design which is available to be bought from Amazon.com for around 12 pounds.
-This is a design which combines all the features of the above mentioned and mounts and probably the best but heavy on pockets.
+Hybrid: Now this is a design that is available to be bought from Amazon.com for around 12 pounds.
+This is a design that combines all the features of the above mentioned and mounts and probably the best but heavy on pockets.